hziv/ProjectWorkflow/README.md

     $ conda create --prefix C:\Users\UserName\...\MyProject\myenv

-Check that the new environment has been created:
+Check that the new environment has been created (view list of all your environments):

     $ conda info --envs